Cadency: Scotland

 Scotland, like England, uses the label of three points for the eldest son (or female heir presumptive) and a label of five points for the eldest son of the eldest son, and allows the label to be removed as the bearer of the plain coat dies and the eldest son succeeds.

 For cadets other than immediate heirs, Scottish cadency uses a complex and versatile system, applying different kinds of changes in each generation.
 First, a bordure is added in a different tincture for each brother.
 In subsequent generations the bordure may be divided in two tinctures; the edge of the bordure, or of an ordinary in the base coat, may be changed from straight to indented, engrailed or invected; charges may be added.
 These variations allow the family tree to be expressed clearly and unambiguously.
 The system outlined here is a very rough version that gives a flavour of the real thing.

 In the Scots heraldic system (which has little to do with the clan system), only one bearer of any given surname may bear plain arms.
 Other armigerous persons with the same surname usually have arms derived from the same plain coat; though if actual kinship cannot be established, they must be differenced in a way other than the cadency system mentioned above.
-This is quite unlike the English system, in which the surname of an armiger is generally irrelevant.